How to Change Your WordPress Theme Without Breaking Your Site

 What to Do After Changing Your WordPress Theme

-It’s easy to think that after changing your WordPress theme, the work is over and you can sit back and relax.
-Truth is, there’s still a few things to handle to get the best experience for your site visitors.
+It’s easy to think that after changing your WordPress theme, the work is over, and you can sit back and relax.
+The truth is, there are still a few things to handle to get the best experience for your site visitors.

 Use the following checklist to ensure a smooth experience after changing your theme.